-Spirulina – Is a strong antioxidant supplement which helps to reduce inflammation that leads to anemia and strengthen the immune system.
-It helps to improve.
+Spirulina – A strong antioxidant supplement, which helps to reduce inflammation that leads to anemia and strengthen the immune system.
 Spirulina contains high protein and iron that suitable during pregnancy, after surgery and it boosts our immune system.

 Resveratrol – According to experts, resveratrol supplements may reduce inflammation in individuals with heart disease, insulin resistance, gastritis, ulcerative colitis and other conditions.
 In another study, resveratrol supplements lowered inflammatory markers, triglycerides and blood sugar in people with obesity.

 Healthy fats are those rich in either monounsaturated or Omega-3 fats.

 Studies shows that extra-virgin olive oil is rich in polyphenols with antioxidant activity and canola oil contains a small fraction of omega-3 fatty acids.

 Contains a natural compound called oleocanthal helped to prevent arthritis-related inflammation.
 These compounds block the same inflammatory pathways as ibuprofen and aspirin, medications commonly used to fight arthritis pain.

 The amount of Two to three tablespoons per day for cooking or in salad dressings or other dishes can fight inflammations.

 Extra Virgin Coconut Oil – As there are many types of olive oil, look for organic, cold-pressed extra virgin olive oil.
 Not only will extra virgin olive oil contain more phytochemicals with potent antioxidant properties, the flavor will also be stronger and richer.